-2 Includes amounts earned during 2013, even if deferred.
+2 Includes amounts earned during 2014, even if deferred.

-3 Reflects the grant date fair value of stock awards calculated in accordance with FASB ASC Topic 718.
+Reflects the grant date fair value of stock awards calculated in accordance with FASB ASC Topic 718.
 Directors receive a stock award of Common Stock as part of their annual retainer.
-On April 15, 2013, each director received a stock award worth \$94,016, or when adjusted to reflect the 2-for-1 stock split implemented on May 15, 2013, 2,750 shares valued at \$34.182 per share, which was the adjusted average of the high and low prices on the grant date rounded up to the next whole share.
-Adjusted to reflect the 2-for-1 stock split implemented on May 15, 2013; 2,750 shares valued at \$34.182 per share, which was the adjusted for reflect the 2-for-1 stock split implemented on May 15, 2013; Mr. Brown has deferred his receipt of 16,712 shares until his separation from service as a director; Mr. Current has deferred his receipt of 26,990 shares until his separation from service as a director; Mr. Current has deferred his receipt of 13,882 shares until his separation from service as a director; Mr. Bruce Smith has deferred his receipt of 18,701 shares until April 1, 2024, 3,937 shares until April 1, 2019, and 26,984 shares until his separation from service as a director; and Ms. Wolf has deferred her receipt of 4,293 shares until his separation from service as a director.
+On April 7, 2014, each director received a stock award worth \$110,012, or 2,432 shares valued at \$45.235 per share, which was the adjusted average of the high and low prices on the grant date rounded up to the next whole share.
+Mr. Brown has deferred his receipt of 19,373 shares until his separation from service as a director; Mr. Greubel deferred his receipt of 34,455 shares until January 1, 2014, when he commenced his distribution in 5 annual installments, and 2,455 shares until his separation from service as a director; Mr. Sandoval has deferred his receipt of 16,509 shares until his separation from service as a director; Mr. Bruce Smith has deferred his receipt of 18,931 shares until April 1, 2024, 3,985 shares until April 1, 2019, and 29,771 shares until his separation from service as a director; and Ms. Wolf has deferred her receipt of 4,347 shares until her separation from service as a director.
 Deferred stock holdings include dividends on deferred stock which are paid in the form of restricted stock units.

-4 Adjusted to reflect the 2-for-1 stock split implemented on May 15, 2013, each director had as of December 31, 2013, the following aggregate number of shares in connection with service as a director: Mr. Brown, 46,660; Mr. Current, 41,050; Mr. Greubel, 42,545; Mr. Sandoval, 13,882; Mr. Bruce Smith, 57,568; Mr. Mark Smith, 50,110; Ms. Wolf, 34,703; and Mr. Wulf, 46,940.
+Each director had as of December 31, 2014, the following aggregate number of shares in connection with service as a director: Mr. Brown, 49,321; Mr. Current, 43,838; Mr. Greubel, 36,910; Mr. Jones, 2,432; Mr. Sandoval, 16,509; Mr. Bruce Smith, 60,633; Mr. Mark Smith, 52,542; Ms. Wolf, 37,189; and Mr. Wulf, 49,372.
 Please see the "Security Ownership of Directors and Management" Table for additional information.

-5 None of the directors received perquisites or other personal benefits in an aggregate amount of \$10,000 or more.
+None of the directors received perquisites or other personal benefits in an aggregate amount of \$10,000 or more.
 We reimburse directors for transportation, lodging and other expenses actually incurred in attending Board and Committee meetings.
-We also provided incidental travel expenses associated for spouses who accompanied the director to our October Board meeting in China, reflected above.
+We also provided incidental travel expenses associated for spouses who accompanied the director to one Board meeting, reflected above.
 Directors were responsible for their spouse's airfare in connection with this travel.